AI4OPT/ml4acopf_benchmark/README.md

 1. Create the environment using the command: `conda env create -f env.yaml`
 2. Activate the environment using the command: `conda activate onnx-vnnlib-env`

-To produce vnnlib files, run: `python generate_properties.py --seed=42`
+---
 The benchmark files are located in the `onnx` and `vnnlib` folders:

----
+To reproduce vnnlib files, run: `python generate_properties.py --seed=42`

 ## Vnnlib description
 ### Input:
 +- 5% perturbation of the reference active and reactive load + random noise between -1% and 1%